 September 19, 2019

-Fenchurch Law adds Goodship to coverage dispute team
+Fenchurch Law adds Goodship to Construction Risks team

 Fenchurch Law, the leading UK firm working exclusively for policyholders and brokers on complex insurance disputes, has appointed Rob Goodship as an associate further expanding its coverage dispute team capabilities.

 Rob specialises in insurance disputes and has considerable experience in property damage, construction and professional indemnity coverage issues.
 He joins Fenchurch Law from Kennedys where he was an associate in their property, energy and construction team.

 He has acted for several leading insurers in relation to coverage disputes across a broad range of first party and liability claims, as well as defending claims against professionals.
 He has also acted jointly for insurers and their insureds in a number of large subrogated recovery actions.

 Managing Partner of Fenchurch Law, David Pryce said: “Rob is an experienced insurance litigator and his background in advising both insurers and insureds in coverage disputes in some of our core business areas, makes him an important addition to what is the UK’s largest team of policyholder–focused insurance disputes solicitors”.

 Rob Goodship is an associate at Fenchurch Law

 The Good, the Bad & the Ugly: 100 cases every policyholder needs to know. #7 (The Good).
 Woodford and Hillman -v- AIG